The Agentive Claim Becomes the Audit Boundary

 Governance Reading

-This belongs beside the site's pages on AI agents, agent identity, agent runtime governance, and agent logs.
+This belongs beside the site's pages on AI agents, scaffold capability gains, agent authority maps, agent runtime governance, and agent logs.
 The practical standard is simple: do not accept an agency label without a map of where the agency-bearing structures live.

 For a deployed system, the record should identify the human or organizational principal, terminal goal source, subgoal generator, identity or role model, planner, tool boundary, world model if present, learning schedule, evaluation regime, shutdown path, and incident review process.
 If any of those are external scaffolding, call them scaffolding.
 If any are internal learned components, require evidence that they are observable, constrained, and correctable.